r-salas/media-steganography/README.md

 # media-steganography
-Steganography files using into images or audio using the Least Significant Bit.
+Hide files into images or audio samples using the Least Significant Bit.

 ## Installation
 ```console